 Learners in South African secondary schools are expected to choose subjects of specialization which will guide them to choose their preferred careers when they exit grade 9 in the General Education band (GET-Grade 8 and 9) where they are taught a generic curriculum to grade 10 in the further education and raining band (FET- Grade 10-12).
 It is during this exit phase that career awareness assists them to choose subjects that guides their career choices.
-The low choice of science, technology, engineering, and mathematics (STEM) careers by female learners is a worldwide challenge especially for learners in rural communities, because of some cultural stereotypes and challenges that female learners face in such choice of STEM careers and subject choice for grade 9 female learners in two rural schools in a South African province.
+The low choice of science, technology, engineering, and mathematics (STEM) careers by female learners is a worldwide challenge especially for learners in rural communities, because of some cultural stereotypes and challenges that female learners face in such communities.
+This paper used a qualitative study to explore how career awareness might influence the choice of STEM careers and subject choice for grade 9 female learners in two rural schools in a South African province.
 The study revealed that after learners were exposed to the career awareness program, several learners changed their career choices resulting in an increase in the number of learners who wanted to pursue STEM related careers.